-1.2.5 Educational Enrichment

-METRANS offers support to transportation-related student and professional groups at USC, CSULB, and in the community to assist them with strategic planning, event planning and execution including supplying student volunteers to help with both planning and day of event staffing, membership recruitment and retention, awards, scholarships, and operations.
-These groups include WTS-LA, WTS-OC, ITS California, APTA, USC and CSULB Student Chapters of the Institute for Transportation Engineers (ITE), USC Student Chapter of the American Planning Association (APA), USC Price Sol Global (graduate-level students of planning policy), USC Associated Students of Planning and Development (ASPD), USC Price Women Leading Policy, Planning, and Development (WLPPD), Young

-Professionals in Transportation (YPT), USC Price Partnership for an Equitable Los Angeles (PELA), USC International Public Policy and Management Program (IPPAM), CSULB Society for the Advancement of Management (SAM), the USC student chapter of the National Society of Black Engineers (NSBE) the USC and CSULB student chapters of the Society of Women Engineers (SWE), USC Asian Pacific Islander Caucus (APIC), USC Price Latino Student Association (PLSA) and the USC Price Graduate Policy and Administration Community (GPAC).
+1.2.5 Educational Enrichment.
+METRANS offers support to transportation-related student and professional groups at USC, CSULB, and in the community to assist them with strategic planning, event planning and execution, membership recruitment and retention, awards, scholarships, and operations.
+These groups include WTS-LA, WTS-OC, USC and CSULB Student Chapters of the Institute for Transportation Engineers (ITE), USC Student Chapter of the American Planning Association (APA), Price Sol Global (graduate-level students of planning policy), Associated Students of Planning and Development (ASPD), Price Women Leading Policy, Planning, and Development (WLPPD), Young Professionals in Transportation (YPT), Price Partnership for an Equitable Los Angeles (PELA), International Public Policy and Management Program (IPPAM), CSULB Society for the Advancement of Management (SAM) and Graduate Business Association, the USC student chapter of the National Society of Black Engineers (NSBE) the USC and CSULB student chapters of the Society of Women Engineers (SWE), USC Asian Pacific Islander Caucus (APIC), Price Latino Student Association (PLSA) and the Price Graduate Policy and Administration Community (GPAC).
 We also provide opportunities for students to experience transportation outside the classroom, such as field trips, resource and guest speaker referrals, and opportunities for publication of their written work and accomplishments.

 Field Trips and Site Visits: These are a regular component of our enrichment programming.
-During the reporting period, we held two half-day field trips: LA Fleet Week (private guided tours of the retired Battleship USS Iowa and the active Battleship USS America) and Foothill Transit (tour of the Operation & Maintenance Facility).
-In the next reporting period, we will provide behind the scenes tours of Los Angeles International Airport, Hyperloop One, and Caltrans Transportation Management Center.
+During the reporting period, we held a field trip to ARTIC (Anaheim Regional Transportation Intermodal Center).